 7. Combine the egg yolks and sugar in a non-reactive bowl and whisk over a water bath, heating to 145 degrees.
 (Be careful not to scramble the eggs).

 8. Using rubber spatula fold in the mashed strawberries and orange zest, then fold in the chilled whipped cream slowly.
+9. Immediately divide the mixture evenly among the mason jars and place in the freezer until frozen completely.

 10. When frozen, garnish with spiced pecans, mint, and diced fresh strawberries.
 Serve.